Kotlin/anko/README.md

 Anko consists of several parts:

-* *Anko Commons*: a lightweight library full of helpers for intents, dialogs, logging and so on;
+* *Anko Commons*: a lightweight library full of helpers for intents, dialogues, logging and so on;
 * *Anko Layouts*: a fast and type-safe way to write dynamic Android layouts;
 * *Anko SQLite*: a query DSL and parser collection for Android SQLite;
 * *Anko Coroutines*: utilities based on the [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) library.